-The IAR for children includes the harm from others in domain 2 because there are direct implications for the intensity of a mental health response for children at risk of, or experiencing, harm from others is likely to require.
-Placing harm from others in another domain (e.g., domain 6) does not carry the same weight within the logic that underpins the recommendations about a level of care.
-Note that the presence of external stressors (e.g., family violence) is rated at domain 6, but the degree of harm arising from those stressors is rated separately at domain 2.
+The IAR for adolescents includes the harm from others in Domain 2 because there are direct implications for the intensity of mental health response an adolescent at risk of or experiencing harm from others is likely to require.
+Placing harm from others in another domain (e.g., Domain 6) does not carry the same weight within the logic that underpins the recommendations about a level of care.
+Note that the presence of external stressors (e.g., family violence) is rated at Domain 6, but the degree of harm arising from those stressors is rated separately at Domain 2.